EarthyScience/SINDBAD/dev/.documenter/pages/code/sindbad.md

   - `gpp_transpirationWUE`: calculate GPP based on transpiration &amp; water use efficiency

-- `gppAirT`: Effect of temperature
+- `gppAirT`: Quantifies the effect of temperature on GPP: 1 indicates no temperature stress, while 0 indicates complete stress.
   - `gppAirT_CASA`: temperature stress for gpp_potential based on CASA &amp; Potter

   - `gppAirT_GSI`: temperature stress on gpp_potential based on GSI implementation of LPJ